Diversion Grant Award & Program Information

 PROGRAM INFORMATION

-SPAN is an educational program located at nine sites around the state.
-It is a non-residential, co-educational, comprehensive approach to meeting the service and training needs of at-risk youth who are unable to be successful in the regular classroom and who are facing difficulties with the juvenile court.
-The intent of SPAN is to prevent these youth from having further involvement with the justice system by developing social, behavioral, academic, and family skills needed to become productive members of the community.
+SPAN is an education program with nine locations across the state.
+It serves youth who are struggling in regular classrooms and who may be involved with the juvenile court.
+SPAN is a daytime, co‑educational program that helps these students build the skills they need to succeed.
+The goal is to prevent further involvement with the justice system by helping youth improve their social, behavioral, academic, and family skills so they can become successful members of the community.

 PHYSICAL ADDRESS